Vahik Pirhamzei: Career

-In October 2016 Vahik brought his play "Look Me in The Eye" to the stage with the collaboration between the actors from Armenia, Luiza Nersisyan and Sos Janibekyan with the diaspora Armenian actors, Anahid Avanesian and himself created a refreshing dynamic on stage for the Los Angeles Armenian community of theater goers.
+In October 2016 Vahik brought his play Look Me in The Eye to the stage with the collaboration between the actors from Armenia, Luiza Nersisyan and Sos Janibekyan with the diaspora Armenian actors, Anahid Avanesian and himself created a refreshing dynamic on stage for the Los Angeles Armenian community of theater goers.

-In 2016, Pirhamzei filmed "3 Weeks in Yerevan" oversees in Armenia.
-The movie premiered in Armenia and United States.
+In 2016, Pirhamzei filmed 3 Weeks in Yerevan in Armenia.
+The movie premiered in Armenia and the United States.

 In 2014, Pirhamzei completed his full-length feature film "Guardian Angel."

 In 2013 Vahik Pirhamzei wrote, directed, and starred in the feature film "Guardian Angel" and won Golden Pom Award from Pomegranate Film Festival Awards in Toronto.

 In 2013 Pirhamzei directed and produced a music video for Russian actress Kristina Orbakaitė and Armenian pop singer Tata.